weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <p class="adjust-line-length">
 Hi!
 I am a principal researcher at the <a href="https://www.chicagobooth.edu/" target="_blank" > University of Chicago Booth School of Business</a>, working with Professor <a href="https://www.chicagobooth.edu/faculty/directory/w/amy-ward" target="_blank" > Amy  Ward</a>.
-Previsouly, I received my Ph.D. from the National University of Singapore in 2025, and B.E. from the Shanghai Jiao Tong University in 2020.
+I received my Ph.D. from the National University of Singapore in 2025, and B.E. from the Shanghai Jiao Tong University in 2020.

 <!--
 , working with Professors <a href="https://cde.nus.edu.sg/isem/staff/tang-loon-ching/" target="_blank">Loon Ching Tang</a> and <a href="https://cde.nus.edu.sg/isem/staff/ye-zhisheng/" target="_blank">Zhisheng Ye</a>.